open-telemetry/opentelemetry-collector-releases/distributions/otelcol-ebpf-profiler/README.md

 To utilize a foreign language interface for incorporating dependencies into the eBPF profiler, it is essential to configure and enable CGO.

+In order to enable CGO, we need a libc on the container.
+We use glibc, and the distribution is tested against v2.39.

 ## Components

 The full list of components is available in the [manifest](manifest.yaml).